 - DeployHQ picks up the push via webhook and triggers your deployment pipeline

-- Build commands run automatically -- if your AI-generated build script lives in your repo, DeployHQ executes it as part of your build pipeline configuration
+- Build commands run automatically — if your AI-generated build script lives in your repo, DeployHQ executes it as part of the build step (npm install, composer install, asset compilation, whatever your stack needs)

 - Code deploys to your server via SSH, SFTP, or cloud provider integration

-If you're using GitHub as your repository host, you can deploy from GitHub with a single webhook setup.
-The AI CLI handles the code generation; DeployHQ handles the reliable delivery to production.
+If you use GitHub as your repo host, you can deploy from GitHub with a single webhook setup.
+The AI CLI handles the code generation; DeployHQ handles the reliable delivery to production — including one-click rollback when the agent's this should work

 Recommendations by Use Case

-OpenAI Codex CLI -- It's included in your subscription, offers tight CI/CD integration, and the multimodal capabilities are powerful.
+OpenAI Codex CLI — included in your subscription, tight CI/CD integration, multimodal capabilities are powerful.

-Claude Code -- Its understanding of codebase context and ability to make coherent changes across files is strong.
+Claude Code — codebase context understanding and the ability to make coherent changes across many files are strong.

-Google Gemini CLI -- Google Search grounding means it always has access to current documentation and security advisories.
+Google Gemini CLI — Google Search grounding keeps it current with documentation and security advisories.

 Making Your Choice

-There's no wrong choice among these three tools -- they're all capable and actively improving.
-Here's a decision framework:
+There's no wrong choice — all three are capable and actively improving.
+A working decision framework:

-- Check your existing subscriptions: If you have ChatGPT, start with Codex.
-If you have Claude Pro/Max, start with Claude Code.
+- Check your existing subscriptions: have ChatGPT, start with Codex; have Claude Pro / Max, start with Claude Code.

-- Try Gemini CLI free: Its generous free tier lets you evaluate it without commitment.
+- Try Gemini CLI free: the free tier lets you evaluate without commitment.

-- Consider your ecosystem: Google Cloud users will benefit from Gemini CLI's integration.
-GitHub-heavy teams might prefer Codex's tighter integration.
+- Consider your ecosystem: Google Cloud users benefit from Gemini's integration; GitHub-heavy teams might prefer Codex's tighter integration.

 The Future of AI Coding Assistants

-All three companies are investing heavily in these tools.
-We're seeing convergence around certain features (MCP support, terminal-first design, approval modes) while differentiation continues in others (model capabilities, ecosystem integration, pricing models).
+All three vendors are investing heavily.
+There's clear convergence around certain features (MCP, terminal-first design, approval modes) while differentiation continues elsewhere (model capabilities, ecosystem integration, pricing).

 For deployment workflows specifically, the trend is toward tighter CI/CD integration, better support for infrastructure-as-code, and improved understanding of deployment contexts and constraints.